Matin-A/Patch-Creator/README.md

 # Patch Creator
 A tiny Java application.
-It creats a patch based on two directory file differences.
+It creates a patch based on two directory file differences.

 # How it works
 Based on two directory (old, new) some files (located in new directory) would copy to `save to` location: